 One should know the stages of a writ petition in order to file a petition in the high court or supreme court.
 The stepwise procedure is as follows:

-Draft writ petition – for which you can hire a top civil lawyer.
-He/She will help you in drafting and representation in the court.
+Draft writ petition – Hire top civil lawyers to help you with the overall procedure of drafting and representation in court.

 After drafting, you can file the petition at the filing counter in court.

 On the date of hearing, the court will admit the petition and send a notice to the other party.

 Then, the court will fix another date for the hearing.
 This will be in the presence of such other party if it chooses to appear.